Details of a PIV Credential

 Viewing the certificate information on your PIV credential may be interesting if you are a general user.
 Understanding the certificate information is a must if you are a program manager or engineer developing applications and designing solutions for using PIV credentials.

-Within the US Federal Government, the certificate information and the PIV credential information is governed by Standards, Policies, and implementation specific choices (options) across all agency credential providers.
+Within the U.S. Federal Government, the certificate and PIV credential information is governed by standards, policies, and implementation-specific choices (options) across all agency credential providers.

-There are four pairs of certificates and key pairs on a PIV credential.
-One pair is ALWAYS on every PIV credential and three pairs are SOMETIMES on a PIV credential.
-You can review the basics of a PIV Credential to view the four pairs and purposes.
+Typically, there are four certificates and four key pairs on a PIV credential.
+However, one pair (i.e., one certificate and one key pair) is ALWAYS on every PIV credential and three pairs (i.e., three certificates and three key pairs) are SOMETIMES on a PIV credential.
+You can review the Basics of a PIV Credential to view the four pairs and purposes.

 Additional useful information:

-- All certificates issued and certified as PIV are SHA-2 signed
+- All certificates issued and certified as PIV are SHA-256 signed

-- If you are working with Common Access Cards, you may still encounter SHA-1 signed
+- If you are working with Common Access Cards, you may still encounter SHA-1-signed certificates and might not see a Card Authentication certificate

 - There has been testing in some infrastructures to migrate to Elliptic Curve Cryptography (ECC), but there are no ECC certificates for users in production as of the date of this guide

-- There has been testing in some infrastructures for migration to 3072 bit (RSA) certificates, but there are no 3072 bit certificates for users in production as of the date of this guide
+- There has been testing in some infrastructures to migrate to 3072-bit (RSA) certificates, but there are no 3072-bit certificates for users in production as of the date of this guide

-In-depth details on the certificate profiles are contained in the current and historical Federal Public Key Infrastructure (FPKI) Policy documents.
-This table contains links to the most recent documents:
+In-depth details on the certificate profiles are contained in the current and historical Federal Public Key Infrastructure (FPKI) policy documents.
+The most recent policy and certificate profile documents may be found on IDManagement.gov’s Federal Public Key Infrastructure page.